 - How the birth of a child will affect the above.

 A BFA, or “pre-nup”, is an important document for many reasons, and should be discussed in detail with your partner if it is something you believe will benefit the relationship.
 The importance of having independent legal advice when drafting your BFA cannot be understated and is a legal requirement before the BFA is validly signed.
-There are many areas of finances that can easily be overlooked without effective legal guidance from a family lawyer, or assistance from a financial advisor.

 Was this article helpful?